influxdata/influxdb-sample-data/README.md

 ## Data format

 All datasets should be a file containing newline separated, InfluxDB formatted JSON blobs.
 Each line should be able to be directly written to InfluxDB, e.g. via a `curl -XPOST '...'`.
+See the [InfluxDB docs](https://docs.influxdata.com/influxdb/v0.10/guides/writing_data/) for more.